gmilette/zeldabot/README.md

 # Status reports
 - Hey I just started this project!
+12/2022
+- Zeldabot can beat level 1, 2, and 3 most of the time, with a clumsy, wiggly romp.
+Written in 6500 lines of Kotlin.
+Go zeldabot go!

 # rules
 Hacks, AI, hard coded solutions, anything possible, must complete within 1 hour limit, all items must be collected